 Note: Certain policies and contracts may not be covered or fully covered.
-For example, coverage does not extend to any portion of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
-Coverage is conditioned on residency in this state and
+For example, coverage does not extend to any portion of a policy or contract that the insurer does not

 Insurance companies and agents are prohibited by Utah law to use the existence of the Association or its coverage to encourage you to purchase insurance.
 When selecting an insurance company, you should not rely on Association coverage.
 If there is any inconsistency between Utah law and this notice, Utah law will control.